devshaily/FIND-FewShot-AD/README.md

 📄 [Paper](https://openaccess.thecvf.com/content/ICCV2025/papers/Li_FIND_Few-Shot_Anomaly_Inspection_with_Normal-Only_Multi-Modal_Data_ICCV_2025_paper.pdf)

+> **Note:** No official code has been released by the authors.
+> `v2-paper-aligned` branch is the most up-to-date implementation.
+> This is an independent reimplementation based on the paper.
 ---

 ## Overview
-This repository provides a code implementation of FIND for few-shot anomaly inspection using normal-only multi-modal data (e.g., RGB and surface normals).
+This repository provides a code reimplementation of FIND for few-shot anomaly inspection using normal-only multi-modal data (e.g., RGB and surface normals).

-## Results (Dowel, Full-shot, Single Run)
+## Reproduced Results (Dowel, Full-shot, Single Run)

 | Metric     | Ours   | Paper  |
 |------------|--------|--------|